3270 Extended Data Stream

 subsequent parsing and analysis.

-- 4- WRITE - requests that a data stream constructed in a buffer by
+- 4 - WRITE - requests that a data stream constructed in a

 the caller is written to the terminal using a standard Write.